feitosadavi/animeget/README.md

-# ANIMEGET - API for anime fans add and get information about their favourite animes
+# Musicapi - AN API made for storage music info
 This API was writting with [Django REST framework](http://www.django-rest-framework.org/), a powerful and flexible toolkit for building Web APIs with [Django](https://www.djangoproject.com/).

 ## Requirements